 In a stressed-out world, one of the best things I can do for myself is to relax and de-stress by either singing music or dancing to it.
 Once a week I go off and sing with my chorus of 130 people.
 During those two hours, I don’t think about world news, White House news, weather… Continue reading M is for Music

-I was a teenager when Michael Jackson became a household name.
+(re-run) I was a teenager when Michael Jackson became a household name.
 He was a stand-out in his brothers’ band, the Jackson Five.
 He was ten years old when he sang ABC, simple as 1 – 2- 3, Girl, I love you!
 I watched MJ grow up.
-I bought his first solo album, Off the Wall,… Continue reading Forever Michael Jackson
+I bought his first solo album, Off the… Continue reading Michael Jackson, Misunderstood or a Perve?